interuss/dss/deploy/infrastructure/modules/terraform-google-dss/TFVARS.md

 *Type: `string`*

 GCP machine type used for the Kubernetes node pool.
-Example: n2-standard-4 for production, e2-medium for development
+Example: `n2-standard-4` for production, `e2-medium` for development

+### google_kubernetes_storage_class

+*Type: `string`*

+GCP Kubernetes Storage Class to use for CockroachDB and Prometheus persistent volumes.
+See https://cloud.google.com/kubernetes-engine/docs/concepts/persistent-volumes for more details and available options.

+Example: `standard`

 ### image